01 of 06

 Hong Kong’s great green getaway; Lantau is a fantastic location for a breath of fresh air and break from the constant hustle that is Hong Kong Island.
 Just a short ferry ride from Hong Kong Island, Lantau is famed for its more laidback, long hair, hippy appeal.
 Much of the attraction lies in the fact that Lantau allows no cars; transport is by two wheels or two legs only.

 The best way to see the island is via the Family Trail hike, which meanders through the island’s green interior between the two main villages of Yung Shu Wan and Sok Kwu Wan.
-As the island’s capital, Yung Shue Wan has a handful of excellent al fresco bars where you can wile away a few hours or head to Sok Kwu Wan to try its famed seafood restaurants.
-Along the hike you’ll also find a couple of golden beaches that will usually be deserted during weekdays.
+As the island’s capital, Yung Shue Wan has a handful of excellent al fresco bars where you can while away a few hours or head to Sok Kwu Wan to try its famed seafood restaurants.
+Along the hike, you’ll also find a couple of golden beaches that will usually be deserted during weekdays.

 Difficulty: 1/5.
 This is a wholly paved route between the two villages with only a handful of moderate inclines.